danielepantaleone/b3-plugin-translator/README.md

 **NOTE**: You can use as website **http://localhost** and as software name whatever name you like more

-The Azure Application registration, provides two critical fields for API access: **client id** and **client secret**<br>
+The Azure Application registration, provides two critical fields for API access: **client id** and **client secret**:<br>
-Put those credentials inside the plugin configuration file (be sure not to add spaces before and after)
+you have to put those credentials inside the plugin configuration file.

 ## Support